jonathf/chaospy/README.rst

 A article in Elsevier Journal of Computational Science has been published introducing the software: `here
 <http://dx.doi.org/10.1016/j.jocs.2015.08.008>`_.
-If you are to use this
+If you are using this
-software in work that is published, please cite this paper.
+software in work that will be published, please cite this paper.

 Installation
 ------------